Slicer/Slicer/Docs/user_guide/getting_started.md

 - **Region of interest (ROI)**: Specifies a box-shaped region in 3D.
 Can be used for cropping volumes, clipping models, etc.
 - **Registration**: The process of aligning objects in space.
 Result of the registration is a transform, which transforms the "moving" object to the "fixed" object.
 - **Resolution**: Voxel size of a volume, typically specified in mm/pixel.
 It is rarely used in the user interface because its meaning is slightly misleading: high resolution value means large spacing, which means coarse (low) image resolution.
 - **Ruler**: It may refer to: 1.
 View ruler: The line that is displayed as an overlay in viewers to serve as a size reference.
-2. Annotation ruler: deprecated distance measurement tool (use "Markups line" instead).
+2. Markups line: distance measurement tool.
 - **Scalar component**: One element of a vector.
 Number of scalar components means the length of the vector.
 - **Scalar value**: A simple number.
 Typically floating-point.
 - **Scene** (or MRML scene): This is the data structure that contains all the data that is currently loaded into the application and additional information about how they should be displayed or used.
 The term originates [computer graphics](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)).